pin3dev/42_Cursus/tutorial/Born2BeRoot/EN/docs/tmp.md

     > 💡 You should see `Port 4242` as the active port

 #### Concept Explanations:

-> 🧠 **SSH**:
-A cryptographic network protocol used for secure communications over an insecure network.
-It's primarily used for remote login into other systems securely.

 > 🧠 **OpenSSH**:
 An open-source implementation of the SSH protocol.
 It provides secure network operations by encrypting communication.